 In September 2023, the Standing Council of Attorneys-General received a final report from the Age of Criminal Responsibility Working Group on the services and supports needed to support children diverted from the criminal justice system.
-The Standing Council has agreed to consider the report and return to the December 2023 meeting with a position or update on minimum age of criminal responsibility reform in their jurisdictions.
-The Society looks forward to the release of the Working Group's report and a commitment to further progress this important work.
+In December 2023, the Standing Council agreed to release the report and share future updates on minimum age of criminal responsibility reform in their jurisdictions.
+The Society supports further commitment to progress this important work.